philthompson10/pyqtdeploy/doc/building.rst

     The default is ``2``.

-.. option:: --python-library LIB
+.. option:: --python EXECUTABLE

-    ``LIB`` is the name of the target Python interpreter library.
-It overrides any value specified in the project file.
+    ``EXECUTABLE`` is the full path name of the host Python interpreter.
+It overrides any value provided by the sysroot but the version must be compatible with that specified in the :file:`sysroot.toml` file.

+.. option:: --qmake EXECUTABLE

+    ``EXECUTABLE`` is the full path name of the host :program:`qmake`.
+It overrides any value provided by the sysroot but the version must be compatible with that specified in the :file:`sysroot.toml` file.

 .. option:: --resources NUMBER